-The link punch also punches the holes that the links go into, and has a guide so you can perfectly place those holes.
-Each letter gets a hole punched on the left and right side.
+The link punch also punches the holes that the links go into and has a guide so you can perfectly place those holes.

 All of the letters have their holes punched for the links, and you can see the banner is coming together really pretty quickly.

-Double links also need to be created to attach the letter T on both sides as well.
-This will keep regular spacing between the letters on both sides so there isn’t any overlapping.
+Double links are also needed to attach the letter T on both sides.
+This will keep the regular spacing between the letters on both sides of the T.

-The link punch will create the holes on each end of the ovals.
+Use the link punch to make holes on each end of the ovals.

 The finished banner is super cute, and the whole thing came together so quickly!

-And seriously, this banner was so easy that I will just toss it in the recycle bin after all of the partying and make a new version next year.
+This banner was so easy that I will just toss my July 4th banners in the recycle bin after the celebrations are over and make a new banner next year.
 Now that's my kind of decorating!